 Information about Acequias

-The original settlers of Southern Colorado brought with them a form of land settlement and irrigation that was based on principles of equity, shared scarcity and cooperation in which water was viewed as a resource in place, rather than a commodity.
-This type of water system is called an acequia.
-Acequias continue to be the lifeblood of residents in Southern Costilla County – they not only serve to provide the water for the farms on which 270 families depend, but they also serve as a conduit for community services and support.
+Acequias are unique and longstanding cultural and legal institutions in Colorado.
+Acequias are community-operated ditches brought to Spain by the Moors, and brought to the Americas by the Spanish.
+The Spanish and Mexican farmers and ranchers who settled here long before Colorado became a state created these systems for irrigation and water sharing that ensure sustainable use of water.
+This form of land settlement and irrigation was based on principles of equity, shared scarcity and cooperation in which water was viewed as a resource in place, rather than a commodity.
+Acequias continue to be the lifeblood of residents in Costilla and Conejos Counties – they not only serve to provide the water for the farms on which hundreds of families depend, but they also serve as a conduit for community services and support.